 The name Adiantum capillus-veneris comes from the Greek “Adiantum” which means “not-wetting,” the Latin capillus for “hair,” and veneris for Venus, the goddess of love.
 This came about due to two characteristics of the plant.
 One is the fact that the surface of the leaves has a waxy layer which allows water to bead up, and the second refers to the shiny black stems that resemble a maiden’s hair.
 So Adiantum capillus-veneris become commonly known as Venus Maidenhair, and also Southern Maidenhair, as the plant is native to the southern parts of the U.S.

 One important fact: This plant hates to dry out.
 I water it every 2-3 days.
 If you forget to water it and it looks bad, try cutting it back and watering well.
 It has an amazing Lazarus effect of returning from the dead.
 How great is that?
-I have also read that this fern has been used to treat a variety of ailments like so many plants, but I’m just happy to enjoy its beauty indoors while I wait for spring.
+I have also read that this fern has been used to treat a variety of ailments, like so many plants, but I’m just happy to enjoy its beauty.